-The Controller NIC template assumes that the iDRACs are on the Management network.
-If the iDRACs are on the Provisioning network, then no routing is required; you must perform the following procedure to remove the associated route.
+The Controller NIC template assumes that the iDRACs are on the Management network, so a route between the Management network and Provisioning network is created.
+If the iDRACs are on the Provisioning network, then no routing is required and you must perform the following procedure to remove the associated route.